From Toy Models to Frontier Models

 Feature hierarchies: SAE features exist at multiple levels of abstraction for the same concept.
 A specific feature for "the Golden Gate Bridge in San Francisco" coexists with a moderately general feature for "famous bridges," a broader feature for "large human-built structures," and a very general feature for "notable landmarks."
 The SAE dictionary captures this hierarchy, with different features at different levels of granularity.

-Templeton et al. found that feature quality scales predictably with SAE size [4]Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet
+Templeton et al. compare dictionaries at several scales and report changes in which patterns individual latents isolate [4]Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet

 Templeton, A., Conerly, T., Marcus, J., et al.